8 AdWords Best Practices to Win the Hispanic Market

 A great way to target Hispanics in the U.S. is to make sure that mobile devices get their fair share of attention via ‘Bidding Options per Device’ within the AdWords campaigns.

-That being said – make sure that your website is mobile optimized and that someone on your end can take calls, orders or reservations from clients.
-I won’t go into mobile best practices, but we should definitely target these devices with a decent website for an intuitive user experience.
+That being said – make sure that your website is mobile optimized and that someone on your end can take calls, orders, or reservations from clients.
+I won’t go into mobile best practices, but we should definitely target these devices with a decent website for intuitive user experience.